EdwinAmes/MapReduceDemo/README.md

 When computers were no longer speeding up quickly enough programmers had to start using divide-and-conquer algorithms.
 Performance increased but at a price.
 Now instead of programming everything on one computer, programmers had to break problems into many pieces running on separate computers and then merge the results into the final answer.

-Let's say you're give the text:
+Let's say you're given the text:

 	The quick brown fox jumped over the lazy dog.
 	Petunias pickled under the noon sun.